 Moisture content of hydromulch shall not exceed 10%, plus or minus 3% as defined by the pulp and paper industry standards.
-Fiber shall have a water holding capacity of not less than 900 grams water per 100 grams fiber.
+Fiber shall have a water holding capacity of not less than not less than 2 pounds water per 1⁄4 pound fiber.